StefanKruse/LAVESI/README.md

-# LAVESI-WIND 1.0
+# LAVESI-WIND 1.2
 This source code can be compiled to build the <i>Larix</i> vegetation simulator LAVESI-WIND, with wind-dependent seed dispersal and pollination and parallelisation of computational intensive parts of the code.
-This program simulates the vegetation dynamics of the larch tree species <i>Larix gmelinii</i> (RUPR.)
-RUPR. which are driven by monthly temperature and precipitation data series, as well as wind data from the vegetation period (May-Aug).
+This program simulates the vegetation dynamics of larch tree species, which are driven by monthly temperature and precipitation data series, as well as wind data from the vegetation period (May-Aug).
+In this version long latitudinal transects of climate forcing data can be simulated to run areas spanning the current treeline/forested area up to the shoreline with the Arctic Ocean.

 ### Version history:
-- The version of this code is based on LAVESI-WIND v1.0
+- The version of this code is based on LAVESI-WIND v1.0 for which details can be found in the publication in Gescientific Model Development: ASDF
 - The former version LAVESI v1.01 and its building process and application is described in the publication in Ecological Modelling: Stefan Kruse, Mareike Wieczorek, Florian Jeltsch and Ulrike Herzschuh (2016) Treeline dynamics in Siberia under changing climates as inferred from an individual-based model for Larix.
 Ecological Modelling, 338, 101–121. http://dx.doi.org/10.1016/j.ecolmodel.2016.08.003 Additional data and results are available at https://doi.pangaea.de/10.1594/PANGAEA.863584 Code available at https://doi.org/10.5281/zenodo.1155486

-## CHANGELOG (only major changes in functionalities):
-- included a Hinterland seed input function to consider seed travel from the south into the plot area

 ### Authors:
 - Stefan Kruse - stefan.kruse@awi.de
-- Alexander Gerdes - alexander.gerdes@awi.de
-- Nadja J. Kath - nkath@uni-potsdam.de

 ## Containing files:
 1. Source code and header files: "....cpp" in/src/ and "....h" in /inc/ , and the makefile "Makefile"